Do you do business in the state of California? If so, you need to keep up with the state's ever-evolving privacy laws.

 At present, there are three main digital privacy laws in California that you need to know about.
-Two of them - CalOPPA and COPPA - are already in place, but the CCPA is perhaps the strictest of the three and it becomes law on January 1, 2020.

 All of the laws impact businesses with a digital footprint in California, regardless of whether or not you have an office in the state.
 If you count Californians among your customers or data subjects, then you need to keep up-to-date with these laws.

 COPPA (the Children's Online Privacy Protection Act) isn't California law.
 It's a federal law from 1998 that applies in all 50 states, including California.
 It protects children under 13 by requiring companies that knowingly collect and use data from children to: